 4. Letters of Recommendation

 Arrange to have two letters of recommendation sent to the LSAC Letter of Recommendation Service.
 It is expected that the faculty letter of recommendation will come from a professor who taught the applicant a substantive course pertaining to the major or concentration of study.
-A second LOR is required from your clergy or spiritual leader (someone who is capable of commenting on your spiritual character) or from an employer, commanding officer, or other professional.
+A second recommendation letter is required from your clergy or spiritual leader (someone who is capable of commenting on your spiritual character) or from an employer, commanding officer, or other professional.
 The committee prefers that the clergy recommendation form be completed by your pastor, associate pastor, or other church or ministry leader.
 Recommendations from a friend or family member are discouraged.
 Regent-specific forms are preferred (see below).

-- Faculty Recommendation.
-Applicants who have been out of school for five or more years may substitute a General Recommendation.
-(A traditional letter of recommendation format is acceptable as is LSAC's Letter of Recommendation Service.)
+- Faculty Recommendation: Applicants who have been out of school for five or more years may substitute a General Recommendation.
+(A traditional letter of recommendation format is acceptable, as is LSAC's Letter of Recommendation Service.)

-- Clergy/Spiritual Life Recommendation.
-Regent strongly encourages applicants to submit a Clergy/Spiritual Life Recommendation from a pastor, spiritual leader, or someone who can comment on the role of faith in the applicant's life.
-(Applicants are strongly encouraged to use Regent's Clergy/Spiritual Life Recommendation Form.)
+- Clergy/Spiritual Life Recommendation: Regent strongly encourages applicants to submit a Clergy/Spiritual Life Recommendation from a pastor, spiritual leader, or someone who can comment on the role of faith in the applicant's life.
+(Applicants are strongly encouraged to use Regent's Clergy/Spiritual Life Recommendation form.)

 If this is not possible, applicants may substitute a General Recommendation from an employer.
 If this is not possible, submit a General Recommendation from someone else who can speak to the applicant's character and other qualifications for legal study.

-- General Recommendation.
-The General Recommendation Form is a preferred format for employers or character references, though a traditional format is also acceptable.
+- General Recommendation: The General Recommendation Form is a preferred format for employers or character references, though a traditional format is also acceptable.

 5. Current and Thorough Resumé